www.SteveGreaves.com - Photorealism Paintings Site Map

 How to Care for Giant African Land Snails

-The compost can be peat based, an alternative would be cocoa fibre.
+The compost can be peat based, an alternative could be cocoa fibre.

-a luke warm spray of water once or twice a day.
-Ideal humidity is 60 - 70%.
+Snails need a luke warm spray of water once or twice a day.
+A small plant

 Giant African Land Snails are a tropical species and like to be kept at